andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 But believe me, its absolutely worth it!

 First you need to fill in your Data in the Nodes, after that you need to discover your device ID´s and RID´s.
-You are doing this using the specific Inject Nodes for the Endpoints you want to disscover, then unfold the whole payload.
+This works using the specific inject Nodes for the Endpoints you want to discover, then unfold the whole payload.
-The Name of everthing you have given in the App, will be in the Metadata payload, so you know, which ID you just discoverd.
+The Name of you have given in the App for Lights, Rooms, etc., will be in the Metadata payload, so you know, which ID you just discoverd.

-The additional two Files cotain seperately the Sub-Flows and the change nodes with different actions.
+The additional two Files in this repository contain seperately the Sub-Flows and the Change-Nodes with different actions.
 These are already included in the main File.
 It might come handy to import these again in some situations.

 Colors get more complicated.
 These are x/y values now.
-To determine the right value i recommend to cahnge the color in the app and watch the Event stream.
+To determine the right value I recommend to change the color in the app and watch the Event stream.
 Open the payload until you find the x/y values and use these.

 In general in recommend to trigger scenes and not controlling seperate lamps.
+The Bridge is just able to receive max!
+5 light / 1 room request per second, less is better.
+Use delay Nodes in 200-400ms range if you might have a Situation, that something is not triggered.
 Another recommendation is to setup your whole HUE System in one Flow Tab, using Link out/in Nodes to create connections to your Rooms.
 >> LABEL your Link in/out Nodes, otherwise it will be too confusing. ;)